Open interacting particle systems and Ising measures: Open simple exclusion processes

-The generator $\mathcal{L}$ of an open EP of the form described above is thus given by \bel{genASEP} \mathcal{L} = \mathcal{B}^{-} + \mathcal{L}^{bulk} + \mathcal{B}^{+}. \ee When $\alpha(\cdot) = \beta(\cdot) = \gamma(\cdot) = \delta(\cdot) = 0$ the total particle number is conserved and we speak of closed boundaries.
-Exclusion processes with a generator of the form \eqref{genASEP} are generically ergodic and not reversible.
+The generator $\mathcal{L}$ of an open EP of the form described above is thus given by \bel{genASEP} \mathcal{L} = \mathcal{B}^{-} + \mathcal{L}^{bulk} + \mathcal{B}^{+}. \ee Exclusion processes with a generator of the form \eqref{genASEP} are generically ergodic and not reversible.
 We denote expectations in the invariant measure by $\exval{\cdot}_L$.
+When $\alpha(\cdot) = \beta(\cdot) = \gamma(\cdot) = \delta(\cdot) = 0$ the total particle number